You are viewing a story from harrypotterfanfiction.com

 “Trust me!”
 James emphasized.
 “He was there at the coffee shop for our last appointment!
 I should have recognized him them.
 He’s disguised himself well, but he is Parker Namken!”

 Clancy bit down on her lip.
 She couldn't handle this.
 She violently shook her head and pointed for the door.
 “No,” she moaned.
 “I don't believe you.
 Nolan isn't Parker Namken!
 He—”

 “Please, Clancy!” begged James.
 Why wouldn't she believe him?
 Could she not see how desperate he was, how truly terrified he actually was?
 They were wasting precious time.
 Parker could be back at any moment; he could see James and know what he was doing.
 If Clancy didn't choose to believe him, then she could get hurt in the end.

-"Why won't you believe me?!" he demanded to know.
-"You're in love with an evil, evil man who just wants to kill my family!
+“Why won't you believe me?!” he demanded to know.
+“You're in love with an evil, evil man who just wants to kill my family!
 I can promise you he doesn't love you.
-He's just dating you to get to me!"
+I can promise you that your relationship with him is all a rouse!
+There’s no way this is a coincidence!
+He's just dating you to get to me!”

 “Shut up!” she shouted.
 That was enough.
 She couldn't listen to him anymore.
 She pushed at his chest until James stumbled back and toward the door.
 When they were close enough, she reached around him and opened it, pushing him against the threshold once more.
 “You're lying!
 You have no right to say that.
 You need to leave, James.”